circle-group/circle-group.github.io/projects/index.md

 ---
-title: Projects
+title: Research
 nav:
   order: 2
   tooltip: Software, datasets, and more
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-wrench" %}Research

-We are drawn to deep priors and structural inductive biases—the kind that bridge disciplines, inspire new mathematics, and expose emergent simplicity within complex systems.
-Many of our projects sit at the cusp of theory and application, where tools from topology or quantum physics can enable new forms of perception, generation, or understanding.
+We are drawn to deep priors and structural inductive biases—the kind that bridge disciplines, inspire new mathematics, and open novel research fields.
+Many of our projects sit at the cusp of theory and application, where tools from geometry, topology or quantum physics can enable new forms of perception, generation, or understanding.
 As a result, we publish in a variety of areas that cross-feed each other, including: 3D Computer Vision including 3D/4D Generative Priors, Geometric & Topological Deep Learning, Statistical & Topological Learning Theory, Mechanistic Interpretability, Quantum Computer Vision and Generative Models for Biochemistry.

 <!--{% include tags.html tags="publication, resource, website" %}-->